 Temperature control

-Proper temperature control is essential to prevent overheating of the wooden flooring, which can lead to warping, cupping, or drying out of the wood.
-Use a thermostat with floor temperature sensors to monitor and regulate the temperature of the floor surface, ensuring it stays within the recommended range for the type of wooden flooring installed.
+Use a thermostat with floor temperature sensors to monitor and regulate the floor surface temperature, ensuring it stays within the recommended range for the type of wooden flooring installed.

 Acclimation period